rust-lang/rust-forge/src/triagebot/index.md

 If you don't modify the text of the command, then triagebot will ignore the edit.
 However, if you modify an existing command, or add new ones, then those commands will be processed.

+## Zulip commands

+Commands on Zulip are either issued by sending a direct message to the [triagebot](https://rust-lang.zulipchat.com/#narrow/dm/261224-triagebot) account, or by pinging `@triagebot` on a Zulip stream and specifying a command that will then be executed within that stream.

+You can find the documentation of triagebot Zulip commands [here](zulip-commands.md).

 ## Configuration

 Individual GitHub repositories can configure triagebot features via a file called `triagebot.toml` in the root of the default branch.